+Our physiotherapists are experts in spinal conditions.
+They work collaboratively with our medical specialists, exercise physiologists and remedial massage therapists to help achieve the optimal outcome.
 Our physiotherapists will assess you, diagnose your problem, and formulate a treatment plan which may include correcting biomechanical abnormalities, modifying your movement patterns, improving your posture and developing guidelines for return to normal activity.

 Kate works with surgical and non-surgical patients who have complex spinal problems.
 She helps guide and support them through their rehabilitation journey.
 Since qualifying, Kate spent 4 years working as a physiotherapist before taking on an exciting role as a medical sales representative for a spinal implant company for almost 10 years.
 Her contact with spine surgeons in this capacity has advanced her knowledge of spines and inspired her to return to her profession as a physiotherapist at BackSpace.
 She loves overseas travel, especially to any ski destination!
 She also enjoys music, running, outdoor activities and food.
 She has two young girls and a cute French bulldog named Fred.